 There was not a single dry mouth in the house after Waitrose released those drool inducing Christmas adverts in 2014.
-Print provided a way to stand out from the hoards of other higher-end-of-high-street food stores.
+Drinks photography and print provided a way to stand out from the hoards of other higher-end-of-high-street food stores.

-It was a huge success, featured in The Sunday Times and The Telegraph, it reached middle class meal-planning parents and hosts – exactly who it was intended for.
+It was a huge success, as featured in The Sunday Times and The Telegraph, it reached middle-class meal-planning parents and hosts – exactly who it was intended for.

 A magazine or newspaper, on the other hand, has already cornered your target market and they are therefore more likely to pay attention to your product and embrace the brand.

 For companies such as Waitrose and John Lewis, print remains one of the most important advertising mediums.
 Waitrose has the largest investment in print of all its competitors, for them no other channel achieves such good ROI.